msanvarov/gin-rest-prisma-boilerplate/README.md

 ### 🔒 Environment Configuration

-By default, the application comes with a config module that can read every configuration variable from the `env-config` yaml file.
+By default, the application comes with a config module that can read every configuration variable from the `config` yaml file.

 **server.env** - the application environment it will be executing as, either in development, production, or testing.
 Options: `dev`, `test`, or `prod`.